-The Meaning Behind Batik Patterns: Exploring Indonesian Symbols and Motifs
+The Meaning Behind Batik Pattern Design: Exploring Indonesian Symbols and Motifs

-The Meaning Behind Batik Patterns: Exploring Indonesian Symbols and Motifs
+The Meaning Behind Batik Pattern Design: Exploring Indonesian Symbols and Motifs

 Nikita Bella